karl-zylinski/odin-raylib-hot-reload-game-template/README.md

 # Odin + Raylib + Hot Reload template

 This is an Odin + Raylib game template with Hot Reloading pre-setup.
-The techniques shown in this repository makes it possible reload gameplay code while the game is running.
+The techniques shown in this repository makes it possible to reload gameplay code while the game is running.

 By Karl Zylinski, http://zylinski.se -- Support me at https://www.patreon.com/karl_zylinski